ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/install-program/README.md

 ## Install to S9xxx-Boxs EMMC partition and upgrade instructions

 Choose the corresponding firmware according to your box.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).
 Insert the USB hard disk into the S9xxx-Boxs.

-Common for `Phicomm-n1` and `s9xxx-Boxes`.
+Common for `Phicomm-n1` and `s9xxx-Boxes`, etc.

 ***`Install OpenWrt`***